 - a.
-Development on this site should: - i. incorporate mixed-use development at-grade adjacent to the Brentwood LRT Station; - ii. include the provision of a variety of building scales, with the greatest heights adjacent to the Brentwood LRT Station, while transitioning building scale down towards the adjacent residential development and park space; - iii. provide ground floor residential and/or commercial units that front onto park space; - iv. provide universal accessible public spaces for all ages and abilities in all seasons; - v. include well-defined pedestrian and cycling connections within the site and to nearby amenities and to the Brentwood LRT Station;

-- vi. explore non-market housing opportunities;
+Comprehensive redevelopment in this area should be designed to: - i. incorporate mixed-use development at-grade adjacent to the Brentwood LRT Station; - ii. include a variety of building scales, with the greatest heights adjacent to the Brentwood LRT Station, while transitioning building scale down towards the adjacent residential and park space; - iii. provide accessible public spaces for all ages and abilities in all seasons; - iv. include well-defined pedestrian and cycling connections within the site and to nearby amenities and to the Brentwood LRT Station; - v. explore non-market housing opportunities;

-- vii. prioritize tree retention;
+- vi. prioritize tree retention;

-- viii. consider street-oriented buildings;
+- vii. consider street-oriented buildings;

-- ix. consider parking reductions for residential development;
+- viii. consider parking reductions for residential development;

-- include continuous, safe and accessible

-pedestrian and cycling infrastructure

-that connects to the existing 5A Mobility
+- ix. include continuous, safe and accessible pedestrian and cycling infrastructure that connects to the existing 5A Mobility Network; and,

-Network; and,

-- xi. prioritize transit station area access.
+- x. prioritize transit station area access.